-- 1. Analysis of the different translucency phenomena and their relation to shadows and blending (section 2) - 2.
-Unification of the contributions of partial coverage and transmission models into a probabilistic colored translucency model (section 4.1) - 3.
-The CSSM1 algorithm, which directly samples the shadowing of colored translucent surfaces for arbitrary wavelengths (section 4.2) - An optimized CSSM2 algorithm for RGB rendering, which has comparable time and space performance to traditional opaque shadow maps (section 4.3)
+- 1. Unification of the contributions of partial coverage and transmission models into a probabilistic colored translucency model (section 3.1) - 2.
+The CSSM1 algorithm, which directly samples the shadowing of colored translucent surfaces for arbitrary wavelengths (section 3.2) - 3.
+An optimized CSSM2 algorithm for RGB rendering, which has comparable time and space performance to traditional opaque shadow maps (section 3.3)